elipousson/old_website/_notes/artifacts-american-past.md

 2. Understanding the uncommon history of common things: "material culture data provides us with one abundant source for gaining historical insight into the lives of those who left on other records."
 3. Need for methodological rigor and precision: need to move from descriptive investigation to the "more problematic area of historical analysis and interpretation... it is vital for the historical investigator to adapt or create a research design that seems most appropriate to the questions he or she wishes to address to the artifactual data under study."

-# Student Exercises
+# Uses of Cartography

+- Source of primary information
+- Method of historical analysis
+- Means of graphic communication

+Questions to ask:

+- What is the historical value of a map?
+- How does it affect our knowledge of the past?
+- What does the map prove or establish beyond what is already accepted as historical truth?
+- What historical evidence can the map be pressed to yield?

+Topics:

+- Geographical and topological features (pp. 68 – 71)
+- Settlement patterns and paths (pp. 71 – 77)
+- Working and selling places (pp. 77 – 79)
+- Transportation and circulation networks (pp. 79 – 81)
+- Cultural and social geography (pp. 81 – 84)
+- Town plans and civil design (pp. 84)

+Limitations to map-reading:

+- distortions of reality
+- certain biases of their creator (e.g. What subject is central?
+How prominent are certain labels or features?)
+- falsify scale and proportion

+**Remember**: map-publishers sometimes reissued maps, changing date of issuance without updating cartography; early map-makers also used historical material from earlier sources (documentary or cartographic) without acknowledgement. (p.
+85)

+>Maps, like either documents or material remains of the past, are passive objects and they will speak only when they are properly questioned.
+> — Marc Bloch, The Historian's Craft (1953)

-## Historic House Museums
+# Historic House Museums

 **Note:** This chapter is focused on interpreted historic house museums but in these notes I have often substituted the word "building" for "house" to help reimagine the relevance of these strategies to non-residential buildings and buildings that are _not_ museums.
+I also skipped taking notes on the inquiry and bibliographical resources to focus on student project ideas in detail.

+## Student Projects

 Seven teaching strategies corresponding to seven "disciplinary fields of study":